-When it comes to water damage in your home or business, it’s important to be aware that timing is critical in preventing water damage from affecting the value—or even the structural integrity—of your property.
+When it comes to water damage in your home or business, it is important to be aware that timing is critical in preventing water damage from affecting the value—or even the structural integrity—of your property.
 Any indication that water has made an unwelcome appearance demands quick, decisive action.
 Water can cause property damage in and of itself, but the longer lasting consequences of water damage like structural damage and mold growth, can be just as (if not more) costly in the long run.
-Repairing and restoring a property that has suffered from water damage requires the assistance of experts, and receiving your full, deserved insurance settlement to engage their help requires the assistance of a professional Public Claims Adjuster.
-If you have just noticed leaks or flooding in your home and need a Public Adjuster for water damage, call us right away at 866-900-8811 for a complimentary damage consultation.
+Repairing and restoring a property that has suffered from water damage requires the assistance of experts, and receiving your full, deserved insurance settlement to engage their help requires the assistance of a Licensed Public Adjuster.

 “With the professional staff at All Claims USA, I experienced prompt and diligent service.
 Their support throughout the damage and assessment process has been exceptional, resulting in a very satisfactory settlement.” – EMILY, FL

-Using a Public Adjuster for water damage is critical in avoiding costly mistakes and assuring a proper payout.
-Water damage is responsible for more property claims than any other type of property damage, and represent the largest financial burden on insurance companies.
-Over the years we’ve worked with many clients that have had thier claim denied or underpaid by their insurance company.
-A professional public claims adjuster on your side will use cutting edge technology to inspect your property and estimate your damages accurately.
-Call today: 866-900-8811.
+Water damage is responsible for more property claims than any other type of property damage and represent the largest financial burden on insurance companies.
+Over the years we have worked with many clients that have had their claim denied or underpaid by their insurance company.
+Our Public Adjusters use cutting edge technology to inspect your property and estimate your damages accurately.

 TOP TIPS FOR DEALING WITH WATER DAMAGE INSURANCE CLAIMS

-And if you don’t have one, requesting one should be your first stem as soon as you notice that there is the potential for property damage.
-Having it on hand will assist you in filing your claim, and will also help outline your rights and options for your claims adjuster.
+And if you don’t have one, requesting one should be your first step as soon as you notice that there is the potential for property damage.
+Policy language can be complex and difficult to understand, and subject to interpretation.
+Our Public Adjusters read policy on a daily basis and can determine the best way to apply your coverages to maximize your settlement.

-You’ll want to take immediate steps to mitigate property damage from the encroachment of water or moisture, but do not undertake repairs or restoration until you’ve consulted with your agent and your claims adjuster.
+You will want to take immediate steps to mitigate property damage from the encroachment of water or moisture, but do not undertake repairs or restoration until you’ve consulted with your Public Adjuster.
 Taking steps to conduct repairs and restoration before agreeing on the scope of the damage with your carrier could lead to underpayment or even denial of your claims.

 PIPE BREAK CLAIMS

 When a water pipe breaks in your home or business, the damage can be substantial.
-Depending on which pipes break, there can be significant flooding; you may see damage to walls, floors, and your belongings, stock, or office furnishings.
-Electronics in particular are often ruined during any kind of flooding.
-While you often think of water coming through fluorescent lights, or flooding basements, there are many other types of pipe breaks which cause damage.
+Depending on which pipes break, there can be significant flooding; you may see damage to walls, floors, your belongings, stock, and furnishings.
+There are many other types of pipe breaks which cause damage.
 These include:

 - Underground leaks